ciobanut/php-snippet-for-Elementor/README.md

 Copy the text from the example.txt file and paste it into your Elementor page to see how each element works.

+**WooCommerce**

+If you want to use woocommerce placeholders you need to uncomment the corresponding placeholders.